Why am I so Impatient with My Elderly Parent?

 “My Elderly Parent is Driving Me Crazy!”

 Caregiving is a truly demanding role that requires a lot of time and emotional energy.
-No matter how much love you have for your parents — managing medication, overseeing medical care, and helping with simple day to day tasks like maintaining proper nutrition or personal hygiene can quickly become a full-time job.
+No matter how much love you have for your parents — managing medication, overseeing medical care, and helping with simple day-to-day tasks like maintaining proper nutrition or personal hygiene can quickly become a full-time job.

 Keeping up with these responsibilities is particularly challenging when caring for aging parents with dementia or Alzheimer’s disease.
 The extra energy required to ensure constant supervision and provide emotional support by repeatedly answering questions or offering reassurance can leave anyone feeling overwhelmed.